Quantum Circuits, Feature Maps, and Expanded Pseudo-Entropy: Analysis of Encoding Real-World Data into a Quantum Computer: Analyzing Feature Maps

-Therefore, a quantum feature map is a morphism where information is either topology \cite{lee2010introduction,gracia2013elements}, geodesic flows \cite{connes1994noncommutative,hatcherbook2003}, algebraic structure \cite{connes1994noncommutative,hatcherbook2002}, or information geometry \cite{amari2016information,NTTTW21}.
-Information retention is then keeping the structure of a commutative geometry the `same' structure in the noncommutative geometry \cite{connes1994noncommutative} of $ \mathrm{SU}(2^k)$.
-Therein lies the difficulty, comparing commutative structures to noncommutative structures.
-However, the areas of commutative and noncommutative geometry are well-studied with a deep and rich literature.
+Therefore, a quantum feature map is a morphism where information is either topological \cite{lee2010introduction,gracia2013elements}, geodesic flows \cite{connes1994noncommutative,hatcherbook2003}, an algebraic structure \cite{connes1994noncommutative,hatcherbook2002}, or as an information geometry \cite{amari2016information,NTTTW21}.
+Information retention is then keeping the structure of a commutative geometry the `same' structure as in the 'pseudo-noncommutative' geometry of $ \mathrm{SU}(2^k)$.
+The term pseudo is given since the infinite dimensional Lie group of special unitary operators actual holds the spectral triple discussed in \cite{connes1994noncommutative}, but the noncommutativity of finite dimensional is algebraic.
+Therein lies the difficulty, comparing commutative structures to pseudo-noncommutative structures.
+However, the areas of commutative, noncommutative, and Lie group geometry are well-studied with a deep and rich literature of research.

 This manuscript focuses on the information geometry of the an embedded smooth manifold and the respective subspace of operators in the space of special unitary operators.